tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 ### Network analysis of specific groups.

-The prerequisite is that you will need access to a specific interesting group (e.g., carers for adults with learning disabilities, refugees, army veterans, professional poker players, ... -- it can be _any_ interesting group...).
+The prerequisite is that you will need access to a specific interesting group (e.g., carers for adults with learning disabilities, climbers, refugees, army veterans, professional poker players, Dungeon & Dragons enthusiasts,... -- it can be _any_ interesting group...).
 For example, you are part of this community or have very strong links to people in this community.
 You will typically need around 200 participants, if you would want to make robust inferences.
 For example, you could map out the social support networks of people who are part of this group but also who these people are turning to for support (same gender, same interest, friends/colleagues/kin?).

 Here is an example borne out of a student project.
 This project looked at well-being and social support networks of people with Type I diabetes.

 * Cheyne, T., Smith, M.A., & **Pollet, T.V.** (2020, July 30th).
 Egocentric network characteristics of persons with Type 1 Diabetes and their relationships to perceived social support and well-being. _PsyArxiv_ [https://doi.org/10.31234/osf.io/fng7x](https://doi.org/10.31234/osf.io/fng7x){:target="_blank"}

 Crudely put there are two designs.
 In the example above, you focus on sampling individuals (e.g., Individuals with a certain diagnosis, army personnel, mothers who breastfeed, etc).
 This is likely the 'easier option'.
-Alternatively, you can pick a group of interest (e.g., a support group for parents with disabled children, a church,... .) and try to map everybody in that group.
+Alternatively, you can pick a group of interest (e.g., a support group for parents with disabled children, a church, a food bank, a charity, ... .) and try to map everybody in that group.
 For this design, the sample can be smaller but we might need/want multiple measurements and we need to carefully consider ethical issues.

 ## Meta-science: doing science on science... ?!
 <a href="#thesis-introduction">back to top</a>